UVASOMIT/action-release-with-assets/README.md

 ## Usage

-Here is an example on how to use this Action:
+Here is an example on how to use this GitHub Action:

 ```
     - name: Release